Skip to Main Navigation

 Cost of a healthy diet and the population unable to afford the diet in countries

-The cost per person per day of a healthy diet in each country with data in 2017, 2018, 2019, 2020, and 2021 is plotted against the number of people who cannot afford the diet.
-Data on the share of population affected are also provided.
+The cost per person per day of a healthy diet in each country with data for the years 2017 to 2022 is plotted against the prevalence of unaffordability or the share of population who cannot afford the diet.
+Data on the number of people affected are also provided.

 Cost of food groups relative to starchy staples in a least-cost healthy diet